ArtHitParade

 Bacon 1963-70

-2017 SOLD for $ 39M including premium
+2017 SOLD for $ 39M by Sotheby's

-In his relationship with Peter, Francis had the role of the victim of a sadist.
+In his relationship with Peter, Francis Bacon had the role of the victim of a sadist.
 After Peter, his choice to love George is an experience with a younger man, stronger and more handsome than him.
 This connection with a thug without culture disturbs the friends of Francis, which adds to his pleasure.

 George enters the intimacy of Francis without being involved in his intellectual community.
 Addicted to alcohol and tobacco and probably naive, he does not see the danger.
 Francis, who spoke a lot throughout his career, says to others : "Death is desire" or "You kill the thing you love".